cybojanek/WheelOfDistros/README.md

 **Required**

 * **DISTRO**
-    - One of ArchLinux, Ubuntu, Debian
+    - One of archlinux, ubuntu, debian

 * **RELEASE**
-    - For Ubuntu/Debian, 13.04, Wheezy etc...
+    - For Ubuntu/Debian only: raring, wheezy etc..

 **Optional**